Azerbaijan (Iran): Ādurbādagān

+Middle Ages

-Sasanian and early Islamic period
+Muslim conquest and early Islamic period

-During the Arab invasion of Iran, the Spahbed of Iran was Rostam Farrokhzad, the son of Farrukh Hormizd, who was the son of Vinduyih, the uncle of Khosrau I and brother of the Sasanian usurper Vistahm.
-Rustam himself was born in Azerbaijan and led the Sasanian army into battle.
-He is also mentioned in the Shahnameh.
+During the Arab invasion of Iran, the spahbed (army chief) of Iran was Rostam Farrokhzad, the son of Farrukh Hormizd, who was the son of Vinduyih, the uncle of Khosrau I and brother of the Sasanian usurper Vistahm.
+Rostam himself was born in Azerbaijan.
+In 636, the Sasanian army led by Rostam was defeated at the battle of al-Qadisiyyah and Rostam Farrokhzad, along with many other Sasanian veterans, was killed.

-The Sasanian army was defeated at the battle of al-Qādisiyyah and Rostam Farrokhzad, along with many other Sasanian veterans, was killed.
-In 642, Piruz Khosrow, one of the Sasanian survivors during the battle of al-Qādisiyyah, fought against the Muslims at Nahavand, which was a gateway to the provinces of Azerbaijan, Armenia and Caucasian Albania.
+In 642, Piruz Khosrow, one of the Sasanian survivors during the battle of al-Qadisiyyah, fought against the Muslims at Nahavand, which was a gateway to the provinces of Azerbaijan, Armenia and Caucasian Albania.
 The battle was fierce, but the Sasanian troops lost during the battle.
 This opened the gateway for the Muslims to enter Azerbaijan.
 The Muslims then invaded Azerbaijan and captured Isfandiyar, the son of Farrukhzad.
 Isfandiyar then promised, in return for his life, that he would agree to surrender his estates in Azerbaijan and aid the Muslims in defeating his brother, Bahram.
 Bahram was then defeated and sued for peace.
-A pact was drawn up according to which Azerbaijan was surrendered to Caliph Umar on usual terms of paying the annual Jizya.
+A pact was drawn up according to which Azerbaijan was surrendered to Caliph Umar on usual terms of paying the annual jizya.

-Muslims settled in Azerbaijan as they did in many parts of Iran.
+Muslims settled in Azerbaijan as they did in many parts of Iran, and would convert most of its people to Islam.
 According to the Iranian Azerbaijani historian Ahmad Kasravi, more Muslims settled in Azerbaijan compared to other provinces due to the province's plentiful and fertile pastures.
-Local revolts against the Caliphate were common and the most famous of these revolts was the Persian Khurramite movement.